 At present, Mailtrap uses one database to store all application data.
 As a result, a large number of BLOBs (binary large objects), which the application sends and catches, negatively affect the overall system’s performance.
 Besides, having just one database does not allow us to increase the size limit of an email message (the current limit is 5MB).

-That is why, we are planning to move all BLOBs to a separate storage.
+That is why we are planning to move all BLOBs to separate storage.
 This transition will lead to Mailtrap’s API changes:

 - The “html_body” and “text_body” fields will be removed from the Mailtrap’s API.

 - They will be still available through the “path” fields via an extra API call.